 Plus, dill has been used for culinary and medicinal purposes for hundreds of years – its got quite the reputation behind it.
 You can use both the seeds and leaves of the plant, both of which give your food a strong, appetizing flavor.

-- It may help promote digestion with stimulating essential oils.
+- It may help promote digestion.

 - It prevents insomnia, as it is rich in vitamin B.